sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 }
 ```

-Looks like we've got some more base64 decoding for the actual auth credentials:
+Looks like we have got some more base64 decoding for the actual auth credentials:

 ```bash
 ❯ echo "ZWtzY2x1c3RdhbWVzOmRj<*REDACTED*>200bHI0NWlZ4RnVDbw==" | base64 -d